Site

 "theory" that red/tan (and maybe blue/tan) Rottweilers

-"could" exist is valid. because Rottweilers and Greater Swiss Mountain
+"could" exist sounds valid. because Rottweilers and Greater Swiss

 Dogs are very

-closely related and blue/tan and red/tan occurs with frequency in some
+closely related and blue/tan and red/tan occurs with frequency in a few

 lines of GSMD.
 HOWEVER the reality is that since the mid 1900's the